 In that situation the entity designates the hedge ratio that it actually uses, because the hedge ineffectiveness resulting from the mismatch would not result in an accounting outcome that is inconsistent with the purpose of hedge accounting.
 Hedge ineffectiveness is still required to be measured and accounted for in P&L.

-In situations such as the above, where due to the standard size of contracts the hedge relationship may result in an under-hedge, an alternative that entities might want to consider is the possibility of designating as hedge item a layer component and here is an example of layering.
+In situations such as the above, where due to the standard size of contracts the hedge relationship may result in an under-hedge, an alternative that entities might want to consider is the possibility of designating as hedge item a layer component.

 Additions in IFRS 9